johnsjc/reverse-eng/x86/notes/gcc.md

 Also note that 0xfffffff0 is also equal to -16 (two's complement of 0x10).
 Neat.
 That means this instruction is equivalent to `and esp, -16`

-This is also why the stack is sometimes aligned before calls:
+Sometimes the stack is adjusted before calls to ensure the alignment is preserved:

 ```asm
 sub     esp, 0xc  ; 12 bytes of padding